DotNetAnalyzers/StyleCopAnalyzers/documentation/EnableConfiguration.md

 5. Save and close the project file.
 6. Right click the unloaded project in **Solution Explorer** and select **Reload Project**.

+Alternatively, you can select the file in Solution Explorer and in the Properties window set the value for **Build Action** to **AdditionalFiles**.

 ## Next steps

 Additional information about the content of **stylecop.json** is available in [Configuration.md](Configuration.md).